WillemAchterhof/archguard/README.md

 lockdown=confidentiality
 ```

-This provides a stronger kernel security boundary when Secure Boot is active.
+Kernel lockdown provides an additional security boundary when Secure Boot is active.

+This deliberately restricts certain operations that could otherwise undermine the integrity or confidentiality of the running kernel.

-An intentional consequence is that **kernel hibernation is not supported** under this security model.
+An intentional consequence is:

+> **Kernel hibernation is not supported by the ArchGuard security model.**

 Suspend remains possible.